Explicitly correlated electronic structure calculations with transcorrelated matrix product operators: Introduction

 An alternative idea to tackle the dynamical correlation problem is to employ a transcorrelated~\cite{boiii69}, similarity-transformed Hamiltonian $e^{-F}\hat{H}\,e^F$.
 As two operators related by a similarity transformation have the same spectrum (in the exact representation), the calculations based on the standard and a similarity-transformed Hamiltonian converge to the same answer.
 By proper choice of the factor $F$, one can then address the Coulomb singularity of the interaction terms in the Hamiltonian, which results in a cusp-less wave function that is easier to describe by conventional orbital expansions.
-In this way, short-range dynamical correlation can be efficiently described, alleviating a signigicant part of the total dynamical correlation.
+In this way, short-range dynamical correlation can be efficiently described, alleviating a significant part of the total dynamical correlation.

 The idea of transcorrelated Hamiltonian was proposed by Boys and Handy decades ago~\cite{boiii69}, but the field remained dormant until a recent revival due to technical advances that address the emerging high-dimensional integrals and the broken hermiticity of the Hamiltonian.
 The fact that the similarity transformed Hamiltonian is non-hermitian does not allow for a straightforward variational minimization of the ground-state wave function.
 In this respect, a key results was obtained by Luo and Alavi,\cite{Luo2018_tcFCIQMC-UEG} who showed that methods relying on the imaginary-time propagation can be applied to optimize the left and right eigenfunction of non-hermitian operators.
-Accordingly, the FCIQMC method could be successfully combined with the transcorrelation approach.\cite{Luo2018_tcFCIQMC-UEG,Alavi2019_FermiHubbard-tcFCIQMC,Alavi2019_tcFCIQMC-Molecules} In a recent work,\cite{Baiardi2020_tcDMRG} we showed that the imaginary-time variant of the time-dependent DMRG method\cite{Verstraete2016_TangentSpace,Paeckel2019_TDDMRG-Review} can be effectively applied to the transcorrelated Hamiltonian as well.
+Accordingly, the FCIQMC method could be successfully combined with the transcorrelation approach.\cite{Luo2018_tcFCIQMC-UEG,Alavi2019_FermiHubbard-tcFCIQMC,Alavi2019_tcFCIQMC-Molecules,Guther2021_Be2-tcFCIQMC} In a recent work,\cite{Baiardi2020_tcDMRG} we showed that the imaginary-time variant of the time-dependent DMRG method\cite{Verstraete2016_TangentSpace,Paeckel2019_TDDMRG-Review} can be effectively applied to the transcorrelated Hamiltonian as well.
 The resulting transcorrelated DMRG (tcDMRG) significantly enhances DMRG convergence as demonstrated for the Fermi-Hubbard Hamiltonian.\cite{Baiardi2020_tcDMRG}